daniel-gil/go-design-patterns/README.md

 ### Prototype
 [Prototype](./creational/prototype/) specifies the kinds of objects to create using a prototypical instance, and creates new objects from the 'skeleton' of an existing object, thus boosting performance and keeping memory footprints to a minimum.

+## Structural Design Patterns
+Structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships among entities.

+## Behavioral Design Patterns
+Behavioral design patterns are design patterns that identify common communication patterns among objects and realize these patterns

+## Concurrency Patterns
+Concurrency patterns are those types of design patterns that deal with the multi-threaded programming paradigm.